Board-certified allergists and immunology specialists in Overland Park and Lenexa, Kansas

 Allergy types and symptoms

-Grass, pollen (ragweed) and mold are among the most common seasonal triggers that cause your nasal passages to swell and become inflamed, and bring on sneezing, coughing, watery eyes.
+Grass, pollen (ragweed) and mold are among the most common seasonal triggers causing your nasal passages to swell, become inflamed, and bring on sneezing, coughing and watery eyes.

 While virtually any food can cause an allergic reaction, 90% of all reactions come from eggs, milk, peanuts, tree nuts, fish, shellfish, wheat and soy.
 Symptoms range from hives and rashes to vomiting, wheezing and facial swelling, and in severe cases, anaphylaxis.